The Design and Implementation of a High-Performance Log-Structured RAID System for ZNS SSDs: Background and Motivation

-\paragraph{Main observations.} We observe that for small writes (e.g., of size 4\,KiB or 8\,KiB), Zone Append achieves higher write throughput than Zone Write in the single-zone setting by exploiting intra-zone parallelism, while Zone Write scales better and achieves higher write throughput than Zone Append when the number of open zones increases by better exploiting inter-zone parallelism.
+\para{Main observations.} We observe that for small writes (e.g., of size 4\,KiB or 8\,KiB), Zone Append achieves higher write throughput than Zone Write in the single-zone setting by exploiting intra-zone parallelism, while Zone Write scales better and achieves higher write throughput than Zone Append when the number of open zones increases by better exploiting inter-zone parallelism.
 For large writes (e.g., of size 16\,KiB), both Zone Write and Zone Append have similar write throughput for different numbers of open zones.
 A RAID system based on ZNS SSDs should adequately combine Zone Append and Zone Write to accommodate the scenarios with different numbers of open zones.
-Even though Zone Append only shows high performance when write requests are issued to a single zone, it is still beneficial for scenarios where shared storage systems need performance isolation \cite{chang15,huang17,kim18}.
+Even though Zone Append only shows high performance when write requests are issued to one or a few open zones, it is still beneficial for the following scenarios.
+First, shared storage systems need performance isolation \cite{chang15,huang17,kim18}.
 Specifically, since a zone is typically mapped to only a subset of physical flash channels or chips \cite{bae22}, a shared storage system based on ZNS SSDs should allocate only a limited number of open zones to applications that do not have high write bandwidth demands.
 This isolates the write traffic of the applications to a subset of flash channels and limits their impact on other co-located applications.
-Thus, Zone Append can help such applications achieve high write performance through intra-zone parallelism and sustain the bursts of a large number of write requests if necessary, even with only a single zone per ZNS SSD being used.
+Second, it is common to have mixed request sizes in many real-world workloads.
+For example, practical cloud block storage workloads have 60\% of write requests that are at most 4\,KiB and 25\% of write requests that are at least 16\,KiB \cite{li20}.
+By separating small and large writes into different open zones (\S\ref{subsec:hybrid}), we can use Zone Append and Zone Write for different groups of writes to improve the overall performance (\S\ref{subsec:micro}).
+Thus, Zone Append can help such applications achieve high write performance through intra-zone parallelism and sustain the bursts of a large number of write requests if necessary, even with only one or a few open zones per ZNS SSD being used.

-Also, a RAID system based on ZNS SSDs should accommodate different request sizes.
-Workloads with mixed request sizes are common in practice; for example, practical cloud block storage workloads have 60\% of write requests that are at most 4\,KiB and 25\% of write requests that are at least 16\,KiB \cite{li20}.